How Is Poor Posture Impacting Your Neck?

 This is What Happens to The Joints When You Slouch

-Here I am going from slouched and compressing my sensitive neck to up tall and longer neck into good alignment.
+Here I'm transitioning from a slouched position with a compressed, sensitive neck to sitting up tall with a longer neck in proper alignment.

 Muscles

 We have many layers of muscles in the neck.
-The layer most people are aware of is the layer we can see that would be the outer layer.
+The layer most people are aware of is the layer we can see, that would be the outer layer.
 These muscles are responsible for moving the neck.
-Muscles like the trapezius are in this layer.
+The well known trapezius is in this layer.

 A lesser commonly known muscle group or layer is the suboccipital muscles or the "upper cervical" muscles.